makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 # What are the risks of buy now, pay later?

 As we've explored, the BNPL industry is facing increasing fraud risks.
 However, it's not just fraud that companies need to worry about.
-There are a number of [other risks](https://www.consumerreports.org/shopping-retail/hidden-risks-of-buy-now-pay-later-plans-a7495893275/) associated with this payment method.
+There are a number of <a href="https://www.consumerreports.org/shopping-retail/hidden-risks-of-buy-now-pay-later-plans-a7495893275/">other risks</a> associated with this payment method.

 For one, there's the possibility of being charged interest and fees if you're late on your payments.
 This can quickly spiral out of control, especially if you're not careful about how much you're spending.